banner

 Unpacking and Packing

-The first three bits of the original NAL header are the first three bits of the FU indicator, and the last five bits of the original NAL header are the last five bits of the FU header.
+Packing: When the encoder needs to fragment the original NAL according to FU-A during encoding, the first three bits of the original NAL header correspond to the first three bits of the FU indicator, and the last five bits of the original NAL header correspond to the last five bits of the FU header.

 Unpacking: When the receiver receives the FU-A fragmented data, it needs to combine all the fragmented packets to restore the original NAL packet.
 The relationship between the FU-A header and the restored NAL is as follows: